OCA/product-attribute/pricelist_item_generator/README.rst

 Images
 ------

-* Icon images comes from http://icons8.com/
+* Icon images comes from https://icons8.com/web-app/for/all/price%20dollar

-* Odoo Community Association: `Icon <https://github.com/OCA/maintainer-tools/blob/master/template/module/static/description/icon.svg>`_.

 Contributors
 ------------